Gibbie Abercrombie

 Gibbie Abercrombie (9 May 1928 – 23 August 1992) was a Scotland international rugby union player.

 Rugby Union career

 Amateur career

 Abercrombie played rugby union for Edinburgh University.

 He then moved to play for Heriots.

 Provincial career

+He played for Edinburgh District against Northumberland on 27 September 1950.

 He played for the Blues Trial side against Whites Trial in 1950.

 International career

 He was capped for Scotland 7 times in the period 1949-1950.
 He scored one try against England at Murrayfield in 1950, his last cap for Scotland.

 Medical career

 After he graduated from Edinburgh University as a doctor, he moved to the north shore of Auckland in New Zealand where he became a G.P.